 - Write a constitution.
 The sample constitution outline contains items that must appear in each student organization constitution.
 You may wish to include additional points that provide more explicit guidelines for the organization of your group.

 - Complete the Organization Recognition Application.
-The Recognition Application and Constitution can be submitted to the Office of Student Life on the Chicago Campus, or electronically to firstname.lastname@example.org.
+The Recognition Application and Constitution can be submitted to the Office of Student Experience on the Chicago Campus, or electronically to firstname.lastname@example.org.

 (Please click on the above link in order to view a quick presentation on how to start an NLU club or organization)

 A.)Learning and Leading: Finding your Leadership Style

 B.)Learning as you Lead: Leading a Student Club and/or Organization at NLU